 Commission, wrote to Bill also.
 He said that there are laws to prosecute

-hunters who injure people or damage property and the penalty would
+hunters who injure people or damage property and the penalty would include

-against disturbing the hunt by blowing a horn.
+disturbing the hunt by blowing a horn.

 He suggests that one way to know if hunters are in an area

 decoys out permanently, making it difficult to know if hunting is going on

 but making the entire area a questionable safety area.

-Bill gets to the core of the matter when he says that
+Bill gets to the core of the matter when he says that if

-suggests that they legalize and encourage egg-addling.”
+legalize and encourage egg-addling.”

 The Case of Jan Haagensen